 - Cottage industries.
 Small scale production and handmade goods offer ways to be creative, manage resources effectively and support local economies.

 - Meritocracy.
 Any designer-maker can list their work as long as it is hand crafted (no vintage or mass manufactured work is allowed).
-This creates a meritocracy where great work from hobbyists can rub shoulders with the best from established professional crafters.
+This creates a meritocracy where great work made at the kitchen table can rub shoulders with the best from established makers.
 The work should stand for itself.

 - David not Goliath. :)